 Shaurya reviewed all of the pull requests, updated tracking sheets, and created a team summary and collage.

 Xiaolai organized documents, created summaries, reviewed cost analyses, and worked on a webpage for the weekly report.
 Catherine, starting as Administration and Analytics Assistant, completed onboarding checklists, familiarized herself with action items, and ensured an understanding of operational aspects associated with her duties.
+This work helps One Community’s mission of common sense eco-management and reinforces our commitment to a better living quality for all people.
 You can see the work for the team in the image below.

 This week, the Blue Steel Team’s summary, covering their work on the Highest Good Network software, was managed by Yubo Sun (Full Stack Software Developer and Team Manager), and includes, Haohui Lin (Software Engineer), Mohit Bali (Software Developer), Nathan Hoffman (Software Engineer), Sávio Mendes (Full Stack Software Developer), Xiao Wang (Software Engineer), and Yongjian Pan (React.js/MongoDB Full Stack Software Developer).